-Gambling is an enjoyable recreation for many Tasmanians.
 Government policy aims to preserve the benefits of gambling while targeting harm minimisation measures to those at risk, or those suffering an adverse impact from gambling.

 This campaign addresses the findings and recommendations of the Productivity Commission (PC) Report into Gambling 2010 that concern gamblers’ misunderstandings about how commercial gambling works, particularly in relation to games of chance.

 The campaign also promotes the help and support options for people affected adversely by gambling.

 Poker machines are understood to be the most problematic form of gambling and the PC report estimates some 40% of losses come from problem gamblers.
 This campaign provides important information to assist poker machine players and players of other games of chance with their gambling should they elect to gamble at all.

 The ‘House Edge’ commercials are designed to inform the public of how commercial games of chance really work, drawing attention to the games’ in built House Edges.
 Gambling providers are businesses and these games are designed to make their businesses profitable, ensuring commercial viability, payment of staff and other costs.
 Some gamblers have false beliefs about their chances of winning, partly due to not understanding the House Edge, and the role of luck over the short and long term.